Media and Entertainment Collection 2024 | Autodesk

 © Marvel.
 Image courtesy of Framestore.

-Create finely detailed game environments and characters with a robust modelling toolset that automates repetitive tasks.
+Create finely detailed game environments and characters with a robust modeling toolset that automates repetitive tasks.

-Get your game models ready for animation with powerful and customisable rigging tools.
+Get your game models ready for animation with powerful and customizable rigging tools.

 Easily control your hero’s next move with powerful animation and motion capture tools.